The Healing Power of Music

 Almost everyone feels the magic of music, but not many people understand why it affects them or how it affects them.
 (Image: Stokkete via Dreamstime)

-Music is an indispensable part of peoples’ lives.
-Whether cooking, working, commuting, or relaxing, people have it to accompany them.
-It can even act as a type of good medicine on the human body.
-Music healing was recorded in ancient Chinese books and had related case records in the West.
+Music is an indispensable part of people’s lives.
+People always have music to accompany them, whether cooking, working, commuting, or relaxing.
+It can even act as a type of good medicine for the human body.
+Music healing was recorded in ancient Chinese books, and related case records can be found in the West.

 Shuo Yuan, a collection of stories and anecdotes from the pre-Qin period, noted that Miao Fu (an ancient shaman) played an instrument made of bamboo pipes called a lusheng, which cured peoples’ illnesses.